wgmyers/repoco/INSTALL.md

 I built this on node version 12.22.7, npm 6.14.15.

-I'm running it on a server using node 15.5.1, npm 7.11.1.
+I /was/ running it on a server using node 15.5.1, npm 7.11.1.

+Now that's back to node 14.18.1, npm 6.14.8, for Reasons.

-Everything seems ok?
+Everything seems ok with these versions (and presumably later?).

+Yes, I should probably update some stuff.

 ## 3. Ensure you have MongoDB installed